wstoettinger/alpine-php-wordpress/README.md

 ## Control Panel

-DEVOPly is a hosting control panel which does everything taught in this tutorial automatically and much more, backups, staging/dev/prod, code editor, Github/Bitbucket deployments, DNS, WordPress Management. http://www.devoply.com
+DEVOPly is a free hosting control panel which does everything taught in this tutorial automatically and much more, backups, staging/dev/prod, code editor, Github/Bitbucket deployments, DNS, WordPress Management. http://www.devoply.com